kentshenlim/CSS-common-feature/README.md

 6. <ins>Styling section that is being view, 06-stylingTargetSection</ins>
 Use :target to style section that is "being viewed", i.e. its id forms fragment of current URL.

+7. <ins>Checkbox that moves inwards when checked, 07-movingCheckbox</ins>
+When ticked, the checkbox will move closer to LH edge of screen.